nirajvnec/testLTC/README.md

+I will schedule Scala training for next week as I am currently occupied with the Merlin and MET releases.

+Best regards,

 import { Component } from '@angular/core';
 import { SharedService } from './shared.service';
 import { of } from 'rxjs'; // Replace this with your actual API call service